Hard-work and determination are two of the key factors that can help you get good grades in school.

 For English Literature re-read the books and plays again in your own time as well as in the classroom

-- Also it can help you remember key quotes which is essential, since these exams are closed-book, so you have to rely on memory.
+This is because these exams at the moment are closed-booked, so you have to rely on your memory.

 For English Language, try to read more books, including fiction and non-fiction